 There are many fellowships available to support Underrepresented Minority (URM) students, who would like to conduct research.

 For medical students who are interested in global health research opportunities, also check out "Funding" on the Center for Global Health website.

 2. The Penn Center for Undergraduate Research and Fellowships (CURF) is not only for undergraduates!
 CURF is Penn’s institutional hub for many prestigious fellowships (including the Fulbright Award, the Boren Fellowship, and the Gates Cambridge Scholarship) for which graduate students at the MA, professional degree, or PhD level may be eligible.
-Some fellowship opportunities CURF supports allow students to conduct research and/or study abroad or in the US.
-Others fund grad students to gain professional work experience, or engage in service, or develop language skills in foreign countries.
-Some can be undertaken during a graduate program, and others are post-graduation opportunities.

 - For more information about the resources CURF offers graduate students, visit Graduate Students.